frankenk/quick_gitlab/README.md

 ## Usage

+Gitlab instances will be created in default VPC.
+If you want to specify custom VPC/ Subnet, edit add values to `variables.tf`.

 1. Setup and run Terraform:
 	- `terraform init`
 	- `terraform plan`
 	- `terraform apply -auto-approve`

 After terraform setups the EC2 instance and required security groups, `public_ip_address` for instance will be visible as output.
 And private key `gitlab_key.pem` will be created in current directory, use it to access the instance:
 - `ssh -i gitlab_key.pem ec2-user@<instance_ip>` (don't forget to add required permissions to key `chmod 600 gitlab_key.pem`)

 2. Get your Gitlab instance root password: